WillsterJohnson/sk-mono/README.md

 ## Usage

-Once installed, sk-mono can be run with the `sk-mono` command:
+Once installed, SKMono can be run with the `sk-mono` command:

 ```sh
 sk-mono --version
 ```

-Hyphens are a pain though, so sk-mono has two builtin aliases:
+Hyphens are a pain though, so SKMono has two builtin aliases:

 ```sh
 skmono --version